exasol/sqlalchemy-exasol/doc/user_guide/configuration/engine_configuration.rst

          query={
           "SSLCertificate": "SSL_VERIFY_NONE"
          }
-     - This indicates if the connection should validate the SSL certificate or not.
+     - This indicates if the connection should verify the SSL certificate or not.

         * The default behavior is to require SSL certificate verification.
         * To disable SSL certificate verification (not recommended and not secure), specify ``"SSL_VERIFY_NONE"``.
+This value is case-insensitive.

-       For more information about validating the SSL certificate, please see :ref:`disable_certificate_verification`.
+       For more information about verifying the SSL certificate, please see :ref:`disable_certificate_verification`.